Auxiliary ego: Technological Influence

-In the realm of psychoanalysis, there are different generations of patients growing in conditions developed in social, economic, and historical ways.
+In the realm of psychoanalysis, there are different generations of patients growing in conditions each developed in respective social, economic, and historical manners.
 From the baby boomers’ generation to the 21st century generation (Gen Z), informational technologies are overtaking the auxiliary ego’s roles in the patients.
 This event alters parenting patterns up to Generation Z.

 Although these technologies present negative impacts to the patients, there are potential benefits in this growing generation, which is what the analysts are trying to understand.
 To analyze adolescent patients' behaviors in this generation, they establish transference-countertransference relationships with them, which involves the use and psychological responses to technologies.

 Parenting Patterns

-According to Neil Altman’s article, he described how ideological changes in parenting patterns in the baby boomers’ generation shaped Generation X. Some of these parenting patterns become less authoritative since the older generation, which decreases parental influences with their children, so they find difficulty in forming their identities.
+According to Neil Altman’s article, he described how ideological changes in parenting patterns in the baby boomers’ generation shaped Generation X. Some of these parenting patterns become less authoritative around this time of older generations, which decreases parental influences with their children, thus making it more difficult for children to form their identities.
 The absence of parental figures for psychological guidance also inhibits the children’s identity formation.
-So, in the late 20th century, they withdrew from this tradition, and instead must form their identity and design a ‘self’ on their own.
+So, in the late 20th century, they withdrew from this tradition and instead must both form their identity and design a ‘self’ on their own.

 Regardless of the confusion, this process comes with benefits and drawbacks.
-Simultaneously, the reason lies in no transferring between ego ideals and superego limits among generations, and this process is critical for identity formation during adolescence (secondary separation-individuation phase).
-So altogether, they receive no opposition from parents, authorities, nor limit-settings for proper auxiliary ego development.
+Simultaneously, the reason lies in no transferring between ego ideals and superego limits among generations, yet this process is critical for identity formation during adolescence (secondary separation-individuation phase).
+So altogether, they then receive no opposition from parents, authorities, nor limit-settings for proper auxiliary ego development.